Seadown Water Scheme Upgrade

 What size water supply tank will I need?

-A minimum of 10,000 litres or 3 days storage supply on your current allocation, whichever is greater.
+A minimum of 30,000 litres or 3 days storage supply on your current allocation, whichever is greater.
 Use the water supply calculator below to determine your supply.
+This can be a single tank or several tanks connected together to achieve the 30,000 liters capacity.

 I currently have troughs on my property that are directly connected to the Seadown scheme watermain, can they remain?